-Art courses are offered at each of PCC's three comprehensive campuses: Cascade, Rock Creek and Sylvania.
+Art courses are offered at all of PCC's four comprehensive campuses: Cascade, Rock Creek, Southeast and Sylvania.
 Students exercise a wide range of technical, aesthetic, communication and problem-solving skills applicable to many career opportunities.
 Most art classes fulfill 3 credit lower division transfer status to other schools and programs.
 Many of our students transfer to Portland State University, Lewis and Clark, Pacific Northwest College of Art, Marylhurst University, Pasadena Arts Center and the San Francisco Art Institute among others.
 Many PCC alumni have pursued careers related to the visual arts; many former students have had exhibitions of their work, received awards and are represented by galleries.
 Check with an academic advisor regarding what classes fulfill your degree requirements specifically.

 Although PCC does not offer a degree in art, art courses are lower division collegiate courses that transfer to a four-year college or university.
 Art courses may transfer as:

 - and/or graduation requirements for the receiving institution

 Students are always encouraged to check with the receiving institution, your PCC academic advisor and the University Transfer website for the most accurate and timely transfer requirement information.

 Most people know that community college costs are low and that classes are offered at convenient times and locations, but many aren't aware of the high quality of our instructors, facilities, and student support services.